eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </exclusive-start>
 ```

-The cycle is triggered when the allocation taxation threshold is reached.
-The <allocation-taxation> element records the memory threshold value that was in use when this example global mark cycle was triggered.
-The`taxation-threshold` attribute shows the taxation threshold is 1024MB (1,073,741,824), which is half the total memory of the *eden* space (2048 MB), as expected for threshold triggers of global mark cycles and increments.
+The <allocation-taxation> element indicates that an allocation taxation threshold triggered the cycle.
+The  `taxation threshold`is recorded as 1024MB (1,073,741,824), which is half the total memory of the *eden* space (2048 MB), as expected for threshold triggers of global mark cycles and increments.
 For more information taxation thresholds for the `balanced` policy, see [`balanced` examples](vgclog_examples.md#balanced-examples).

 ```xml
 <allocation-taxation id="1153" taxation-threshold="1073741824" timestamp="2021-02-26T11:17:25.034" intervalms="1931.251" />